Nissan Skyline GT-R: Fifth generation (1999–2002)

-The GF-BNR34 (R34) Skyline GT-R, GT-R V·spec and GT-R V·spec N1 models were introduced in January 1999.
+The GF-BNR34 (R34) Skyline GT-R, GT-R V·spec and GT-R V·spec N1 models were introduced on 8 January 1999.
+In addition to the existing Prince Group and Cherry Group dealers, the car is also sold at Sunny dealers.
 The R34 GT-R was shorter (from front to rear), and the front overhang was reduced as compared to its predecessor.
 The valve covers were painted glossy red (colour code Cherry Red Effect Z24 or X1020), as opposed to black in previous models.